 Tax is part of every earning.
 It does not even spare the interest from the fixed deposit.
 Banks deduct TDS in case, your interest exceeds Rs 10,000 in a year.
 But, there is no TDS deduction on mutual fund earning.
 Of course, you have to pay tax before filing income tax return.
 But, You would be spared from TDS.

-Moreover, like shares, the earnings from equity mutual fund is also tax exempted.
-There is zero capital gains tax on earning from the shares.
+Moreover, like shares, the earnings upto Rs 1 lakh from equity mutual fund is tax exempted every year.
 However, your investment should be at least for one year to qualify for this tax exemption.

 10. ELSS Gives Tax Benefit

 There is a type of equity mutual fund which gives you tax benefit at the time of investing.
 This type of equity mutual fund is known as the Equity Linked Saving Scheme (ELSS).
 People also call it tax saving mutual funds.